Workshop Ensembles

 Tuition

-Tuition is paid by the acendemic year and there is also a reccurring monthly payment plan available.
-There are no registration or material fees.
+Tuition is paid by the acendemic year.
+There is also a reccurring monthly payment plan available.

 -